alexcrichton/rfcs-2/accepted/wasmtime-one-dot-oh.md

   this feature.

-Features can be implemented in-tree even if they do not meet these criteria but the features must either be disabled-by-default at either runtime or compile time.
+Features can be implemented in-tree even if they do not meet these criteria but the features must be disabled-by-default at either runtime or compile time.
 If a feature's interim implementation does not have an undue compile-time or runtime footprint then it can be off-by-default at runtime but compiled in by deafult.
 If, however, an in-progress feature has a significant compile-time or